shumphrey/Dancer-Plugin-Passphrase/README.markdown

 ## rfc2307

-Returns the rfc2307 representation from a `Dancer::Plugin::Passphrase` object.
+Returns the rfc2307 representation from a `Dancer2::Plugin::Passphrase` object.

     passphrase('my password')->generate->rfc2307;

 ## scheme

-Returns the scheme name from a `Dancer::Plugin::Passphrase` object.
+Returns the scheme name from a `Dancer2::Plugin::Passphrase` object.

 This is the scheme name as used in the RFC 2307 representation